Nicklas Lidström: NHL career (1991–2012)

 Near the beginning of the 2007–08 season, in an 8 October win against the Edmonton Oilers, Lidström registered two assists to surpass Peter Forsberg as the second-highest scoring Swedish-born NHL player of all time.
 Accordingly, he trails only Mats Sundin (as of the end of the 2011–12 season, Lidström has 1,142 points to Sundin's 1,349).
 Later in the season, on 26 December, Lidström signed a contract extension through the 2009–10 season.
 Several months later, on 3 April 2008, he assisted on a goal by Johan Franzén to tie Luc Robitaille at 42nd in the all-time NHL assists, with 726.

 Lidström with the Stanley Cup in July 2008.
 He won the Stanley Cup four times in his career.

-Entering the playoffs as the Presidents' Trophy winners for the highest team point total again during the regular season, the Red Wings met the Pittsburgh Penguins in the 2008 Stanley Cup Finals.
-Despite a Game 5, triple-overtime victory by the Penguins to stave off elimination and prevent a Stanley Cup win on home ice by tying the game with less than a minute left, Lidström and the Red Wings defeated Pittsburgh in Game 6 to capture the Stanley Cup.
-In doing so, Lidström became the first European-born-and-trained captain to win the Stanley Cup, and along with teammates Tomas Holmstrom, Kris Draper, Kirk Maltby, and Darren McCarty, to win all four of the Stanley Cup championships the franchise achieved between 1997 and 2008.
+Entering the playoffs as the Presidents' Trophy winners for the highest team point total again during the regular season, the Red Wings met the Pittsburgh Penguins in the 2008 Stanley Cup Final.
+Despite a game five, triple-overtime victory by the Penguins to stave off elimination and prevent a Stanley Cup win on home ice by tying the game with less than a minute left, Lidström and the Red Wings defeated Pittsburgh in game six to capture the Stanley Cup.
+Lidström and teammates Tomas Holmstrom, Kris Draper, Kirk Maltby, and Darren McCarty, were the only players to be part of all four Stanley Cup-winning Red Wings teams between 1997 to 2008.
+In doing so, also Lidström became the first European-born-and-trained captain to win the Stanley Cup.
 In 1934, Charlie Gardiner, a goaltender born in Scotland, had captained the Chicago Black Hawks to win the Stanley Cup and in 1938, Johnny Gottselig, a left-winger born in Russia, also captained Chicago to a championship, but both players were trained in Canada.
 Just over one week after winning his fourth Stanley Cup in 11 seasons, on 12 June, Lidström won the Norris Trophy for the third-straight season and the sixth time in seven seasons.